 Our experts have compiled a list of everything you need to create a stellar real estate listing presentation.
 Following this guide can create lasting impressions that will turn prospective sellers into clients.

-Your listing presentation introduction should be statements of value––no fluff.
-Start by sharing your relevant experience, which includes how many years you’ve worked as a listing agent, the number of homes sold, and a brief anecdote about your success selling a similar home.
+Your listing presentation introduction should comprise statements of value — no fluff.
+Start by sharing your relevant experience, which includes how many years you’ve worked as a listing agent, the number of homes you’ve sold, and a brief anecdote about your success selling a home that’s similar to the one your prospects own.

 2. Local housing market data

 Outlining the process sets expectations and showcases your value.
 Be flexible during this part of your real estate listing presentation.
-Some sellers may need more hand-holding and detailed answers, while a veteran home seller won’t need a detailed explanation of each process step.
+Some homeowners may need more hand-holding and in-depth answers, while a veteran seller won’t need a detailed explanation of each step.

-- Pre-Sale Activities: This includes filling out paperwork like the Seller’s Disclosure, arranging a home inspection, having marketing photographs taken, making repairs, and arriving at an agreed-upon price before the home goes on the market.
+- Pre-sale activities: This includes filling out paperwork like the seller’s disclosure, arranging a home inspection, having marketing photographs taken, making repairs, and agreeing upon a listing price before the home goes on the market.

 - Marketing: During this stage, you’ll create the listing and add all the details, prepare digital marketing content, stage the home, and get everything lined up for the day it goes on the market.

-- Accepting Offers: Walk your client through different strategies for this stage, such as accepting an offer they like or arranging for “best and final”—the day when all offers are due.
-Explain how you’ll present every offer and assure them that you’ll help them understand the pros and cons of each.
+- Accepting offers: Walk your client through different strategies for this stage, such as accepting an offer they like or arranging for the day when all offers are due.
+Explain how you’ll present every offer and assure them that you’ll help them understand the pros and cons of each option.

-- Closing period: Sellers might not know what happens after an offer is accepted.
-Explain the option period, which has the potential for renegotiations, what happens in a month or so between accepting an offer and closing the deal, and options for leasebacks.
+- Closing: Explain the option period, the potential for renegotiations, what happens in the month or so between accepting an offer and closing the deal, and options for leasebacks.

 Be sure to include printed materials so the sellers can engage with your presentation and not worry about memorizing everything.